 “In October 2015, I had 2 seizures that were 3 weeks apart.
 The second of these left me barely able to walk for a week.
 Two MRIs later I was diagnosed with Multiple Sclerosis.
 Once the initial freak out subsided (“I just want a pill that will magic this all away”), I was beyond blessed to have Deborah Grant as a close family friend who was more than able to talk some sense in to me.
 I was 41 years old, and in the 3 years prior to my diagnosis I had given birth to 2 kids (21 months apart both via c section), and started a new job.
 Typical new-mum stress meant for twenty-somethings, coupled with a less than ideal diet had wreaked havoc on what I always assumed was a healthy body.
 I thank God Deborah was there to sort my mess out.
 I haven’t seen a neurologist since my diagnosis.
 Deborah very quickly dismissed the MS diagnosis, and ordered a number of tests that correctly diagnosed I had developed several chronic infections that undermined my immunity, causing several food intolerances and autoimmunity.
-I was put on a protocol of natural medicine and health supplements that rebuilt and corrected the damage done by my poor diet, sleep deprivation and terrible gut environment.
+I was put on a protocol of non pharmaceutical medicine and health supplements that rebuilt and corrected the damage done by my poor diet, sleep deprivation and terrible gut environment.
 My diet was adjusted.
 I want to emphasize that point – Deborah will not simply try to mask your symptoms, she will dig until she finds why your symptoms occurred in the first place.
 That is crucial.
 Today I am back to my active self, with no neurological symptoms.
 The word ‘heal’ is the foundation of ‘health’ for a reason, and I credit my healing journey to Deborah.
 Her wonderfully inspiring depth of knowledge has changed my own approach to health, as well as how I teach about it in my job.
 I am beyond grateful to have had her manage me back to health.”
 Sharon – Ithaca, New York State, USA

 If you would like treatment for MS, that has just been diagnosed (early onset)Contact Deborah’s Medical Secretary for an appointment